 - Providers with cash pickup.
 Western Union and MoneyGram allow you to send funds for cash pickup at agent locations.

 - PayPal.
-Electronic payment giant PayPal allows you to send money from the US to Lithiania.
+PayPal allows you to send money from the US to Lithuania.

 How safe is a money transfer?

 When you use a reputable provider, your funds are safely tracked until in the hands of your recipient.
 There are federal protections in place that require banks, credit unions and money transfer companies to, for example, disclose all fees upfront and give you 30 minutes to cancel a transfer, assuming it hasn’t yet been picked up or deposited.

 What are the steps to completing a money transfer?

 - Find a money transfer company from the table above.

 - Click Go to Site and create an account.